-Additional information about the type 8254 counters is presented in the Programmable Interval Timer section of this manual.
+Additional information about the type 8254 counters is presented in PROGRAMMABLE INTERVAL TIMER section of this manual.
 However, for a full description of features of this extremely versatile IC, refer to the Intel 8254 data sheet.

 Base + 5 Write/Read: Counter #1 read or write.
 See description for Base + 4 Write/Read.